MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-a-universal-inf-file.md

     -   11 (corresponds to %WINDIR%\\System32)
     -   12 (corresponds to %WINDIR%\\System32\\Drivers)
     -   13 (corresponds to the directory under %WINDIR%\\System32\\DriverStore\\FileRepository where the driver is stored)
-        	**Note:** DIRID 13 is only valid on Windows 10 products for a limited subset of device installation scenarios.
+        	**Note:** destination directory 13 is only valid on Windows 10 products for a limited subset of device installation scenarios.
 Please consult guidance and samples for your specific device class for more details.
     -   10,SysWOW64 (corresponds to %WINDIR%\\SysWOW64)
+	-   10,*vendor-specific directory name*
+			**Note:** In Windows 10 Fall Creators Update, destination directory 10,*vendor-specific directory name* is valid in a universal INF as measured using the [InfVerif](../devtest/infverif.md) tool.
+In later releases, DIRID 10 may not be supported.
+We recommend moving to destination directory 13.

 ## See Also